Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Related work

 \paragraph{False pairs are detrimental} The elimination of false negatives on ImageNet, when pretraining with SimCLR~\cite{chen_simple_2020}, was shown to lead to an improvement of 8.18\% in top-1 accuracy~\cite[Fig.10]{huynh_boosting_2022}.
 For CIFAR-10, the accuracy is improved by 4.5\%~\cite[Table 1]{addepalli_towards_2021}.
 Contrary to these works, we investigate noisy positive pairs, instead of false negative pairs.

 During BYOL~\cite{grill_bootstrap_2020} pretraining, random cropping can lead to false positive pairs~\cite{addepalli_towards_2021}.
 Filtering leads to an improvement of 3.5\%~\cite[Table 2]{addepalli_towards_2021}.
 This indicates that noisy positives might also be detrimental.
-However, in these false positive pairs, the whole images are wrongly matched.
+However, in these false positive pairs, the whole crops are wrongly matched.
 In contrast, in our \textit{noisy} pairs, only parts of the images are falsely matched, while the rest of the matching is correct.

-\paragraph{Positive pairs made from distinct images} In remote sensing, the geospatial position of each image can be used to create positive pairs from two images taken at the same place, but different times~\cite{ayush_geography-aware_2021, leenstra_self-supervised_2021}.
+\paragraph{Positive pairs made from distinct images} In remote sensing, the geospatial position of each image can be used to create positive pairs from two images taken at the same place, but different times~\cite{ayush_geography-aware_2021, leenstra_self-supervised_2021,manas_seasonal_2021}.
 In medical imaging, co-registered volumetric images of the same anatomic region in different patients can be used to create positive pairs~\cite{chaitanya_contrastive_2020}.
+In remote sensing a natural disaster happening between the acquisition of two images might lead to noisy positive pairs.
+In the same way, in medical imaging, two scans of different patients might be paired, showing the same region of the body, where one patient has an undiscovered malignant change.
+In this way, we believe our results to be relevant to both remote sensing and medical imaging.

-A conceptually similar method exists for biodiversity monitoring via camera traps\cite{pantazis_focus_2021}.
+A conceptually similar method exists for biodiversity monitoring via camera traps~\cite{pantazis_focus_2021}.
 Positive image pairs are created based on temporal or local proximity in multiple camera traps.
 Their performance only strongly drops when going beyond 75\% false positives.
-In contrast to this research, our main focus lies on the effects of noisy (not completely false) positive pairs and the effect on segmentation (not classification) downstream performance.
+In contrast to this, our main focus lies on the effects of noisy (not false) positive pairs and the effect on segmentation (not classification) downstream performance.